willfindlay/honors-thesis/thesis/thesis.md

 \end{center}
 \end{table}

+\footnotetext{The majority of these values are subject to significant optimization in future iterations of ebpH.
+The $2^8$ value is a sensible default chosen by bcc.
+In practice, many of these events are infrequent enough that smaller buffer sizes would be sufficient.}

 In addition to perf buffers, the daemon is also able to communicate with the eBPF program through direct access to its maps.
 We use this direct access to issue commands to the eBPF program, check program state, and gather several statistics, such as profile count, anomaly count, and system call count.
 At the core of ebpH's